mikepqr/real-estate-scrape-eg/README.md

 store the result.

 Redfin and Zillow both give you an estimate of the current market value of your home.
-That estimate is given to the nearest dollar, and comes with a chart that claims to be the history of that estimate.
+That estimate is given to the nearest dollar (!) and comes with a chart that claims to be the history of that estimate.
 That historical chart is a lie.
 The estimate for today bounces around a lot, but they retcon the history to pretend it doesn't.
-The precision of today's estimate and the smoothness of the chart make the estimate look ridiculously trustworth.
+The precision of today's estimate and the smoothness of the chart make the estimate look ridiculously trustworthy.
 This scraper captures the bouncing, which gives you a good idea how much to trust the current value (probably good to 10-20% at most).